aweber/public-api-examples/python/README.rst

 Python code examples
 ====================
 This directory contains executable examples of how to use https://api.aweber.com from within Python code.
+If you haven't read `CONTRIBUTING`_, please take a moment to read it now.
+It describes the basic configuration and process and this document picks up where it leaves off.

 Quickstart
 ----------